Eleven Things I Miss from When America Was Great

 1. Pride in Being an American

 From a very early age, my parents taught me to be proud to be an American.
 Schools reinforced this pride by having students recite the pledge of allegiance each morning and also stand and sing the national anthem.
-On Saturday mornings, my school also gave students free tickets to see patriotic movies in a neighborhood movie theater.
+On Saturday mornings, my school in West Allis, Wisconsin, also gave students free tickets to see patriotic movies in a neighborhood movie theater.

 2. Strong Nuclear Family and Stay at Home Moms